DavitGe/Spline_3D_Designs/README.md

 ## Technologies used

 In this project I was getting familiar with [spline](https://spline.design/).
-App was built with `create-react-app`.
+App was created with `create-react-app`.